-Root Beer Float Caramel Bars: Buttery vanilla bean shortbread covered in root beer flavored caramel and topped with white chocolate.
+These Root Beer Float Caramel Bars have vanilla bean shortbread covered in root beer float caramel and topped with white chocolate coating.

 It all started because Erin saw that my town had a root beer store and wanted to go.

 She’s beyond obsessed with root beer and has amassed an amazing collection.